superloopnetwork/superloop/README.md

 Prerequisite:
   1. netmiko - A HUGE thanks and shout out to Kirk Byers for developing the library!

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
-There consist of two YAML files that require management:
+There are a combination of two YAML files that require management:

   1. nodes.yaml
   2. templates.yaml